spryker/spryker-docs/docs/scos/user/features/202200.0/promotions-discounts-feature-overview.md

 Discount exclusiveness defines if a discount value of a discount can be combined with the discount value of other discounts in a single order.

-A Back Office user defines calculation when [creating a voucher](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-vouchers.html) or [creating a cart rule](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-cart-rules.html).
+A Back Office user defines calculation when [creating  vouchers](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-vouchers.html) or [creating cart rules](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-cart-rules.html).

 ![Exclusive discount](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/user/features/promotions-discounts-feature-overview.md/exclusivity.png)